BA, BA (Juris) (Oxon), LLM (Toronto)

 Throughout his career as a legal scholar and senior public servant, President Lahey has worked at the boundaries between law and other disciplines: history, political science, public administration, economics, health policy and environmental management.

 President Lahey began his career as clerk for Mr. Justice La Forest of the Supreme Court of Canada and later practiced with the Halifax firm of McInnes, Cooper & Robertson.
-After eight years in the Nova Scotia public service, including as Assistant Deputy Minister of Health, he joined the faculty of Dalhousie University’s Schulich School of Law in 2001, where he remains an Associate Professor and where he served as the Director of the Dalhousie Health Law Institute between 2007 and 2011.
+After eight years in the Nova Scotia public service, including as Assistant Deputy Minister of Health, he joined the faculty of Dalhousie University’s Schulich School of Law in 2001, where he remains a Professor and where he served as the Director of the Dalhousie Health Law Institute between 2007 and 2011.
 He continues to teach Canadian legal history at Schulich Law.
 He has been honoured for teaching excellence by Dalhousie law students on three occasions, in 2004, 2008 and again in 2015.
 His research spans the fields of administrative, constitutional, health, environmental and regulatory law.

 During his public service career, President Lahey was responsible for legislative reform in a number of areas, including workers’ compensation and occupational health and safety, labour relations and labour standards, health system and health professions legislation, and environmental law.
 In 2012-2013, he worked again with Mr. Justice La Forest to complete a major review of Nova Scotia’s mental health legislation.